Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Introduction

-The contact with the environment subjects a physical system to many perturbations with perturbation parameters often varying with time; consequently the ensemble parameters of the appropriate random matrix ensemble modelling the system may also vary. it is therefore very desirable to seek a common matrematical formulation if possible among non Hermitian random matrix ensembles belonging to wide range of parametric dependence.
-Fortunately important theoretical progress in this context was made in the study \cite{psnh}; the latter theoretically derived, by an exact route, a diffusion equation for the joint probability distribution function ({\it jpdf}) for the eigenvalues of a multi-parametric Gaussian ensemble of non-Hermitian matrices.
+The contact with the environment subjects a physical system to many perturbations often causing a variation of system parameters with time.
+With a non-Hermitian Hamiltonian basically describing the interaction between system and its environment, and the latter often being dynamic, the Hamiltonian matrix is expected to evolve in complex matrix space with time-varying system conditions.
+But as the Hamiltonian matrix can also be represented by an ensemble or complex matrices at each instant of time; a variation of ensemble parameters results in evolution of the ensemble density on the ensemble space.
+This give rise to a natural query whether it is possible to find a path in the ensemble space, the evolution along which can exactly be mapped to evolution on the complex matrix space.
+The existence of such a path implies that the system is appropriately represented by the same ensemble for all instants of time.
+Additionally while the evolution in matrix space is governed by many system parameters, all of them vary with time, thereby implying time as the ultimate independent variable.
+The evolution in ensemble space is however governed by many ensemble parameters.
+It is therefore desirable to seek a time-like single parametric evolution in ensemble space too.
+Such an evolution if possible would indicate existence of universality classes, different from that of Ginibre and among non Hermitian ensembles belonging to a wide range of parametric dependences.
+Relevant initial steps in this context were made in the study \cite{psnh}; the latter derived, by an exact theoretical route, a diffusion equation for the joint probability distribution function ({\it jpdf}) for the eigenvalues of a multi-parametric Gaussian ensemble of non-Hermitian matrices.
 While a random perturbation of the matrix elements of such an ensemble can subject them to diffusive dynamics at different parametric scales (given by ensemble parameters), the diffusion of the eigenvalues was shown to be governed by a single functional of all the ensemble parameters.
 As the latter are functions of the system parameters, the functional, referred as the complexity parameter, contains the relevant information about the system under consideration.
-The existence of such a formulation, verified by the detailed numerical analysis on many body as well as disordered systems, has already been shown in past for the Hermitian operators \cite{psall, psall1}.
-Although the formulation for the non-Hermitian cases was derived in \cite{psnh}, its detailed analysis on the complex plane e.g. the statistical fluctuations of the radial and angular parts of the eigenvalues, as well as the desired numerical verification has been missing so far.
-A growing interest in the domain recently as well as robustness and wider applicability of the formulation now makes it desirable to pursue the analysis further.
-This motivates the present study where we derive an explicit formulation of the ensemble averaged spectral density and spectral correlations as a function of the complexity parameter.
-The latter also helps to identify the non-equilibrium universality classes of non-Hermitian random matrix ensembles.
+The existence of such a formulation, verified by the detailed numerical analysis on many body as well as disordered systems, has already been shown in past for the Hermitian operators \cite{psco, psalt, psall, psall1, ptche, psacu}.
+As mentioned above, while the basic formulation for the non-Hermitian cases was derived in \cite{psnh}, its detailed analysis on the complex plane e.g. the statistical fluctuations of the radial and angular parts of the eigenvalues, as well as the desired numerical verification was not pursued earlier (mainly due to lack of interest in non-Hermitian operators in past) and has been missing so far.
+An intense interest in the domain recently as well as robustness and wider applicability of the formulation now makes it desirable to extend our analysis of \cite{psnh} further.
+In the present study, we derive an explicit formulation of the ensemble averaged spectral density of the sparse complex random matrices as a function of the complexity parameter.
+Our approach is based on four crucial steps: (i) first considering the evolution of a multiparametric Gaussian ensemble of complex matrices in the ensemble space due to variation of ensemble parameters and described by a combination of first order parametric derivatives, (ii) showing that it can exactly be mimicked by a diffusion in the matrix space with a constant drift, (iii) the multiparametric evolution can be reduced to an evolution governed by a single function of all ensemble parameters (therefore referred as complexity parameter), (iv) solving evolution equation for the average density of states.